floydspace/serverless-esbuild/README.md

 - Install Serverless esbuild plugin as above
 - Deploy with `serverless deploy`

+### ESM Support

+If you wish to enable ESM support you may set the esbuild [platform](https://esbuild.github.io/api/#platform) option to `neutral`.
+This is set to `node` by default.

+### Usage with non Node functions

+If you wish to use this plugin alongside non Node functions like Python, this plugin will automatically ignore any function which does not contain a handler or use a supported Node.js runtime.

+Current supported runtimes:

+- AWS
+  - nodejs14.x
+  - nodejs12.x
+  - nodejs10.x

 ### Usage with serverless-offline

 The plugin integrates very well with [serverless-offline](https://github.com/dherault/serverless-offline) to